-Comprehensive tax reform bills could adversely affect our business and financial condition.
+Recently enacted tax legislation could adversely affect our business and financial condition.

-The U.S. government is in the process of enacting comprehensive tax legislation that includes significant changes to the taxation of business entities.
+The U.S. government has recently enacted comprehensive tax legislation that includes significant changes to the taxation of business entities.
 These changes include, among others, a permanent reduction to the corporate income tax rate.
 Notwithstanding the reduction in the corporate income tax rate, the overall impact of this tax reform is uncertain, and our business and financial condition could be adversely affected.
 This prospectus does not discuss any such tax legislation or the manner in which it might affect purchasers of our common stock.
 We urge our stockholders to consult with their legal and tax advisors with respect to any such legislation and the potential tax consequences of investing in our common stock.